 Winchester is located in Hampshire in the UK and can be reached by car via the A34 and M3 roads, by trains from Waterloo with South Western Rail and its nearest airport is Southampton but can also easily be reached from Heathrow airport with a taxi costing around £90 each way.

-If you do drive to Winchester we recommend you make use of one of the many park and ride carparks just outside the city or alternatively be sure to book a hotel with parking such as the Mecure Wessex, Royal Winchester, or Winchester Hotel.
+If you do drive to Winchester we recommend you make use of one of the many park and ride carparks just outside the city or alternatively be sure to book a hotel with parking.
+To help with your trip take a look at this map of the parking options in Winchester.

 Only a couple of things really.
-The first is that the Market closes at 7pm most days so no nice evening strolls with a warm mulled wine and nice Christmas lights to look at.
-The second is that it gets very crowded and really isn't a good place for a push chair or pram.
+The first is that the Market closes at 6pm most days so no nice evening strolls with a warm mulled wine and Christmas lights to look at.
+The second is that it gets very crowded and really isn't a good place for a push chair or pram but this is common to most Christmas Markets.

 With so much to choose from it can be difficult to know what to do.
 That’s why we are here to help with a suggested plan for your visit to Winchester at Christmas.
 This plan assumes some travel time on day 1 with a hotel check in time of 2pm.